wgaechter/WG_API_HW/README.md

         -Should there be an error, run function again and insert valid fields

     -Generate a list and interactive map of the nearest hotel to the city center of all cities that fit your ideal vacation weather!

+    -Analysis included at the bottom of the notebook